drhsqlite/fossil-mirror/www/containers.md

 ```

 This is particularly useful if you’re putting your repository on a
-Docker volume since the IDs “leak” out into the host environment via
+separate volume since the IDs “leak” out into the host environment via
 file permissions.
 You may therefore wish them to mean something on both
 sides of the container barrier rather than have “499” appear on the host
 in “`ls -l`” output.